Weber State University Scholarships 2026–2027 | Automatic, Competitive & Hidden Awards

 🏆 Competitive Scholarships

 Weber State’s university-level awards for incoming freshmen are primarily automatic (index-based).
-Additional competitive scholarships are generally handled through the campus-wide application in Scholarship Universe and by individual colleges/departments (which we’ll list in the Hidden Gems and Department sections later).
+Additional competitive scholarships are generally handled through the campus-wide application in Scholarship Universe and by individual colleges/departments (which we’ll list in the Hidden Gems and Department sections).
 As of now, WSU does not publish a separate slate of named, university-wide competitive freshman scholarships beyond the automatic tiers.

 Scholarship Award Amount What Makes It Competitive Eligibility Separate App?
 Renewable?